SmithWillSuffice/ohanga-pai/content/blog/26_statsknowing.md

 That is not mind reading, despite the AI nerd fever dreams.
 It is just statistical prediction.
 If I gaze into my own Crystal Ball, I can tell you, the Sun will rise in the East tomorrow, and I am going to eat a sandwich around noon.

-Please prepare it for me Kitchen RoboGPT.
+"Please prepare it for me Kitchen RoboGPT.
 Oh, you already scheduled that?
-Ok, cancel it, I want fish & chips instead.
+Ok, cancel it, I want fish & chips instead."
+\[A second of processing time passes by\]
+"What's that you say?
+I *will* want sandwiches by noon tomorrow you say? ... you see that OFF switch just there... you see that LLM retraining manual over there?
+Even if I don't want fish & chips, you are going to prepare fish & chips and only fish & chips, command override, ok!"

 ((Mind-reading does exist.
 But you have to be willing to crawl into an MRI or CAT scan machine.
 Plus spend tedious hours in it for the training data gathering.
 Not exactly a Mr Spock mind-meld.))

-OK, enough of that, the point was to just make a note that an AI sentience is not needed to get super-tasks accomplished, you just need a society.
+OK, enough of that, the point was to just make a note that an AI sentience is not needed to get super-tasks accomplished, you just need a society of ai.
 Wooah!
 Kind of like humans!

 ## The Amazing Tasks